scarnyc/JIRA-AI-Agent-POC/README.md

 ## Running the Application

-The application runs on port 5000.
-Click the Run button to start the server.
+The application runs on https://jira-ai-agent-poc-willscardino.replit.app/

 ## Application Logic